Skilled Litigators With A Proven Record Of Results

 A car accident can be life-changing.
 Your injuries could lead to long-term disabilities, employment loss and loss of enjoyment.

-Speaking with a car accident attorney at Barrera & Associates, Attorneys, can help you understand your legal options.
-Our El Segundo lawyers want to help you hold negligent parties responsible for your injuries and losses.
+Speaking with an El Segundo car accident attorney at Barrera & Associates, Attorneys, can help you understand your legal options.
+Our lawyers want to help you hold negligent parties responsible for your injuries and losses.
 We assist car accident victims throughout the Greater Los Angeles area.

 How Do You Know If A Car Accident Settlement Offer Is Fair?